Find out about the VAT place of supply rules if your business sells digital services to private consumers.

 |Link to online content or download sent by manual email||Yes||Yes||Yes|

 This is a fast-changing area.
-These examples are only illustrations and do not give a comprehensive and definitive list of what is considered to be a digital service.
-If, after reading the detailed guidance that’s available you’re still unsure whether your supplies are digital services, email Vat2015.email@example.com
+These examples do not give a comprehensive and definitive list of what’s considered to be a digital service.
+If you’re not sure if your supplies are digital services, contact HMRC.

 Bundled or multiple supplies